Alonso expecting grid penalties in Baku

-LONDON Fernando Alonso is expecting more grid penalties in Azerbaijan this weekend as a consequence of Honda-powered McLaren's ongoing power unit problems.
+LONDON (Reuters) - Fernando Alonso is expecting more grid penalties in Azerbaijan this weekend as a consequence of Honda-powered McLaren's ongoing power unit problems.

 "It’s no secret that we expect to find this weekend tricky," he said in a team preview of the race in Baku, round eight of the Formula One season.